 it. >:) Jin has come a long way,

-gone through many good (and bad) outfits, but as long as he still wears his
+gone through several good (and bad) outfits, but as long as he still wears his

-traditional karate or trained in any traditional striking martial art can appreciate Jin
+traditional karate or trained in any traditional striking martial art can fully appreciate Jin

 Style / Moveset